HugoNip/UndirectDirectSLAM/README.md

 # Introduction
-This project shows several methods for keypoint matching in visual odometry in SLAM.
-It concludes ORB, Multi-Level ORB, Optical Flow based methods in feature-based SLAM, and the keypoint matching in direct method SLAM.
+This project shows several methods for keypoint matching in visual odometry in SLAM, including Single-Level ORB, Multi-Level ORB, Optical Flow based methods for feature-based (undirect) SLAM, and the keypoint matching result in direct method SLAM.

 # Requirements
 ## OpenCV